sayakbanerjee1999/sayakbanerjee1999/README.md

 ### I am a Data Scientist Intern at Paylocity where I am building a RAG chatbot to answer all your complex compliance-related queries.
 I am also pursing my Masters in Computational Data Science at Carnegie Mellon University, PA.

 -   🔭 I’m currently working on various projects and research papers :grin:
--   🌱 Natural Language Processing, Large Language Models and Information Retrieval is my forte.
+-   🌱 Machine Learning, ML Algorithms, Natural Language Processing, Large Language Models and Information Retrieval is my forte.
--   👯 I’m looking to collaborate with other Research Scientists and Data Scientists :wink:
+-   👯 I’m looking to collaborate with other Research Scientists, Data Scientists and Machine Learning Engineers :wink:
 -   🥅 2025 Goals: Contribute to Novel Research ideas in NLP
 -   💬 Feel free to reach me about anything, I am happy to help :smile:
 -   📬 How to reach me: [Let's get in touch!][linkedin]